chennas/gwc139/docs/index.md

 ## Welcome to ComponentSample Tech docs

-Congratulations, you have successfully installed [ComponentSample][] %version%.
+Congratulations, you have successfully installed [ComponentSample]
-%meta.description% <!-- replaced by the above Description header -->

 ## Creating Content